ordinaryseeker/open-religion/_pages/the-story-so-far.md

   http://www.openreligion.us/toc/the-story-so-far/
 published: true
 ---
-A concise yet insightful history of the world
+To bring all of us on the same page, we must review a very concise yet insightful history of the human journey and the implications of some of the major discoveries on the central character of most religions, God.